-term "demand" refers to the desire, economic science, the In backed by the necessary ability to pay.
-The demand for a good at a given price, is the quantity of it that can be bought per unit of time at the price. important things about the demand: 1.It is the There are three quantity desired at a given price.
-2. It is the demand at a price during a given It is the quantity demanded per unit of time.
-3. time.
-For instance, the demand is stated as, say, 90 litres of milk per month or 3 litters of milk per day.
+economic science, the term "demand" refers to the desire, backed In by the necessary ability to pay.
+The demand for a good at a given price, is the quantity of it that can be bought per unit of time at the price.
+There are three important things about the demand: 1.It is the quantity desired at a given price.
+2. It is the demand at a price during a given time.
+For instance, the time.
+3. It is the quantity demanded per unit of demand is stated as, say, 90 litres of milk per month or 3 litters of milk per day.